Understanding the Imaging Data

 Finally, there have been multiple reprocessings of the data over the years.
 Each reprocessing has been denoted by an integer (the first being rerun 0, the latest being rerun 301).
 Each rerun consists only in a change to the photometric pipeline, not to the underlying data.

 In the camera schematic above, note that there are five rows of CCDs, labeled u, g, r, i and z.
 The SDSS camera has five filters, which together span the optical window.
-Each filter images a section of sky nearly, but not exactly, simultaneously (each filter is separated by 71.72 seconds).
+Each filter images a section of sky nearly, but not exactly, simultaneously (each filter is separated by 71.72 seconds of drift scan time).
 The filters always observe in the same time sequence: r, i, u, z and then g.
-A mnemonic for remembering the order is “robert is under ze gunn.”
+A mnemonic for remembering the order is "robert is under ze gunn."

 The multiple bands allow a determination of the colors of detected objects.
-For example, in the JPGs shown above are a composite of the g, r, and i images.
+The JPEGs shown in the SkyServer Navigate tool are a composite of the g, r, and i images.
 In the catalog data returned by SkyServer and CasJobs, all imaging parameters associated with a given bandpass are named accordingly (e.g., the Petrosian flux in the u band is named

 petroflux_u; in the g band it is named